-The internet is pretty great, right?
-We agree.
-But with instant messaging, social networks and email, it provides a heap of ways to procrastinate and distract yourself.
-Limit your time chatting and fooling about to your breaks, and shut down these distractions while you're studying.
-The same goes for talking and messaging on your phone.
-You'll get a lot more done.
+Technology is pretty great but it also provides a heap of ways to procrastinate and distract yourself.
+Limit your social media scrolling to your breaks and shut down these distractions while you're studying.

 4. Take breaks

-If you plan study into every single minute you've got, you'll probably end up stressed and unhappy.
-Make sure you've got time to do things you like that relax you.
+If you cram study into every single minute you've got, you'll probably end up stressed and unhappy.
+Make sure you take time to relax and do things you enjoy.
 Whether it's sports, video games, music or anything else, don't let it go just because you're studying.